Best Self-Priming Pumps - Reliable and Efficient Surface Pumps - DAE Pumps

 Slurry Pumps

 A robust self-priming pump that pumps more than just water is called a slurry pump.
+Liquid ring pumps operate by using a rotating impeller that creates a vacuum and forms a cylindrical ring of liquid that seals the pump, making them efficient in handling various products, including those with entrained air.
 Slurry pumps move materials with viscosities up to 70% with the primary intent of moving solids over fluids.
 Slurry can consist of a variety of materials like mud, rocks, sand, food, vegetation, ropes, waste, tires, and anything else that can dirty up water.

 DAE Pumps makes a variety of heavy-duty slurry pumps that are self-priming and can transfer large amounts of debris.
 Our size selection of self-priming slurry pumps meets the highest industry standards in durable metal hardness and volume pumping capabilities.
 DAE Pumps slurry pumps are used at mining and construction sites, on farms, at wastewater treatment plants, by a variety of city municipalities, in food processing, and a slue of other industries for several applications.